sfdeloach/R-basics/README.md

 4  Ferrari  GTLM 525
 5     Ford   GTD 515

-# There is a difference in these logical operators
+# There is a difference in these logical operators:
 #   &  element-wise, returns vector of same length
 #   && single, returns value of first element
 > ford_500_plus <- imsa_cars$make == "Ford" & imsa_cars$hp >= 500